laptopvendor.com

 "Isn't $11,000 too expensive for a domain?" +

-One enterprise fleet deal in this category runs $750K+ — laptopvendor.com is 1.5% of a single contract, and one converted RFP shortlist returns the investment 68x.
-Benchmarked another way, it's less than a month of outbound SDR comp plus LinkedIn Ads CAC targeting enterprise IT buyers, and roughly 0.1% of the acquisition multiple PE consolidators are paying for IT reseller roll-ups today.
+One enterprise fleet deal in this category runs $750K+ — laptopvendor.com is roughly 1.5% of a single contract, and a single converted RFP shortlist contract value alone exceeds the asset cost by a multiple, even before the brand-recall equity that compounds for the next decade is counted.
+Benchmarked another way, it's less than a month of outbound SDR comp plus LinkedIn Ads CAC targeting enterprise IT buyers, and a fraction of a single percent of the acquisition multiples PE consolidators are paying for IT reseller roll-ups today.
 This isn't a marketing expense line — it's a permanent positioning asset that anchors brand equity against every future RFP and exit conversation.

 "This isn't a priority for us right now." +